19IT126/Currency-Converter-Demo/README.md

 ## About
-> As the name suggests Currency Converter is an application that helps you to convert between over 90+ international currencies in real-time
+> As the name suggests Currency Converter is an application that helps you to convert over 90+ international currencies in real-time

 ## Tools and Technologies
 > Language: Flutter using Dart